btimby/django-tpq/README.rst

 expired, you will never see results.
 Further, if you use wait, you will wait forever.

-Tasks are executed by a daemon started using a Django management command.
+Futures are executed by a daemon started using a Django management command.

 ::